 Sending your Advisor your e-Portfolio

-Before you send your e-Portfolio to your advisor, ensure that you are satisfied with your reflective text, and you have addressed all the points outlined above (title, description, methods, your role, learning objectives achieves, and rationale).
-Additionally, ensure you have specified that your advisor has access permission, and that your portfolio displays properly in common web environments (e.g., make sure your e-portfolio has no “dead links,” and works in common web-browsers such as Firefox or Safari).
+Before you send your e-Portfolio to your advisor, ensure that you are satisfied with your rationale text, and you have addressed all the points outlined above (title, description, methods, your role, learning objectives achieves, and rationale).
+Additionally, ensure you have specified that your advisor has access permission, and that your portfolio displays properly in common web environments (e.g., make sure your e-portfolio has no “dead links” and works in common web-browsers such as Firefox or Safari).

 Next, submit the URL of your e-Portfolio to your advisor by going to: